lammps/lammps/doc/src/Build_make.rst

 Typing "make" lists all the available Makefile.machine files.
 A file with the same name can appear in multiple folders (not a good idea).
-The order the dirs are searched is as follows: src/MAKE/MINE, src/MAKE, src/MAKE/OPTIONS, src/MAKE/MACHINES.
+The order the directories are searched is as follows: src/MAKE/MINE, src/MAKE, src/MAKE/OPTIONS, src/MAKE/MACHINES.
 This gives preference to a customized file you put in src/MAKE/MINE.